 Irish vs American Salads

 For any readers who grew up in Ireland, I'm quite certain you frequently ate salad for tea or your evening meal during the summer months.

-I’ll never forget my shock on reading a New York restaurant salad menu, when I first arrived in the United States over 30 years ago.
+I'll never forget my surprise on reading a New York restaurant salad menu, when I first arrived in the United States over 30 years ago.

 Until then I had no idea salads come in so many shapes and sizes, tossed and untossed selections, some with fruit and veg mixed together, and smothered in every kind of dressing under the sun.

 Mayonnaise or salad cream were the fancy salad dressings when I was growing up in Dublin.
 Mayonnaise was always served as a delicate blob on our salad plates, and not drizzled all over the salad American style.